Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Experimental results

 The results for keeping the number of time points constant at 640 and varying the number of coordinates are displayed on the left of \cref{fig:coord}, and the results for keeping the number of coordinates constant at 1280 and varying the number of time points are displayed on the right of \cref{fig:coord}.
 In all instances, the minimum residual found by both methods is the same.
 When considering runtime, the runtime for the LSQR method is faster than \cref{alg:4dvar}, as long as the matrix system size is less than the memory constraint, and if the system size is greater than the memory constraint, the LSQR method fails.
 Since we care most about how the methods scale with changes in the number of coordinates or number of time points, we present how many times longer the runtime of the solver is at a particular system size, compared to the runtime of the same solver applied to a system with half as many coordinate or time points.

 Looking at both sets of plots, we see that for a fixed time point, the LSQR method and \cref{alg:4dvar} increase at close to the same rate with LSQR taking on average 4.57 times longer to solve a problem with twice as many coordinates and \cref{alg:4dvar} taking 5 times longer to solve a problem with twice as many coordinates.
 This trend continues until we reach the system with 1280 coordinate points, at which point the LSQR runtime is 70 times longer than it was at 640 coordinate points, while \cref{alg:4dvar} only takes 4.46 times longer.
 Evidence for why \cref{alg:4dvar} does not experience the same scaling issues as LSQR is found in the memory frame of \cref{fig:coord} where we observe the memory usage for \cref{alg:4dvar} remains relatively constant at every value of the number of coordinate points, while the memory usage for LSQR grows quadratically over the same span, reaching a maximum of 31.5 GB of memory used.
 A similar story can be observed if we vary the number of time points, with \cref{alg:4dvar} and LSQR algorithm both doubling in runtime for every doubling in the number of time points, until 640 time points are reached, at which point the scaling for LSQR becomes 37 times that of the previous system size, but remains constant for \cref{alg:4dvar}.
-In all we, can conclude that to generate the same solution quality, \cref{alg:4dvar} scales as well as LSQR with a longer overall runtime, but is significantly more memory efficient than LSQR and is therefore able to avoid the poor memory scaling for longer than LSQR.
+Overall, we can conclude that to generate the same solution quality, \cref{alg:4dvar} scales as well as LSQR, but with a longer overall runtime.
+Further, we can say that \cref{alg:4dvar} is significantly more memory efficient than LSQR and is therefore able to avoid the poor scaling effects from memory usage for substantially longer than LSQR.

 We finally consider the sketched residual and credible interval for a Shallow Water problem with 250 time points and 10240 spatial coordinates, which equates to a system with a storage requirement of $0.78$ TB.
 We use Achlioptas sketching with an embedding dimension of $p=20$, a narrow moving average window width of $\lambda_1 = 1$, and a wide moving average window width of $\lambda_2 = 100$.
 As with the previous problem we solve this system using a single thread of an Intel Xeon E5-2680 v3 @ 2.50GHz with a memory constraint of 32 GB of which \cref{alg:4dvar} uses 194.68 MB.